The Ordinary’s New Moisturiser Is The Only One I'll Ever Need

 Advertisement

-Before that, I discovered that The Ordinary's viral Glycolic Acid 7% Toning Solution not only works to prevent cracked feet and a flaky scalp but improves polish-stained and peeling nails, too.
+Before that, I discovered that The Ordinary's viral Glycolic Acid 7% Toning Solution not only works to prevent cracked feet and as a deodorant but improves polish-stained and peeling nails, too.
 So when the brand announced a new moisturiser just as my skin was quite literally going through a rough patch, I was certainly interested.

 If you're already a fan of The Ordinary, you'll know that this isn't the brand's first Natural Moisturizing Factors moisturiser.
 Its Natural Moisturizing Factors + HA (hyaluronic acid) is a lightweight lotion that quenches tight, dehydrated skin.
 It has been my go-to for years, especially when I'm dealing with breakouts and I want something that sinks in quickly sans greasiness and doesn't clog my pores further.